KARthiKReddY563/TCL-Workshop/README.md

 puts "\nInfo: Refer to $OutputDirectory/$DesignName.results for warings and errors"

 ```
-The above script is used to executed the Opnetimer tool by passing openMSP430.conf file as an input the results are stored in openMSP430.results.It also stores the time elapsed during STA in microseconds and seconds as shown below.
+The above script is used to executed the Opnetimer tool by passing openMSP430.conf file as an input the results are stored in openMSP430.results.
+It also stores the time elapsed during STA in microseconds and seconds as shown below.

 ![Image](https://github.com/user-attachments/assets/e00ffcf6-c495-42d4-bd4c-5c17cd05621f)